patrickjamesmardis/longDistanceLamp/README.md

     }
 ```
 ### ```colorPicker.addEventListener()``` | [main.js](web/main.js)
 Sending an updated color to the IoT Cloud begins when a user selects a color with the color input's picker.
 I use an event listener to know when this happens and trigger the update.
-This immediately updates the lights and material in the three scene, and calls ```updateLight()``` to begin the update process. ```updateLight()``` begins by taking the HEX value of the color picker and converting it to RGB.
+This immediately updates the lights and material in the three scene and calls ```updateLight()``` to begin the update process. ```updateLight()``` begins by taking the HEX value of the color picker and converting it to RGB.
 I found a [function for this](https://stackoverflow.com/questions/5623838/rgb-to-hex-and-hex-to-rgb) along with the previous function I used to convert the other way.

 ```js
     const colorPicker = document.getElementById("colorPicker");